Make your data actionable.

 Think of this analogy.
 You have a map (a business plan).
 You give each department a section of the map.
 You wish them all well and add you look forward to seeing them all, at journey’s end.
 Using the map each silo makes their own decisions as to the best route to take and each makes their best guess as to what obstacles lies ahead of them for example new technology, customer expectations, new competitors, new business models.

 What’s the chance everyone reaches the destination at the same time?

 You may be thinking, the is analogy, is a silly one.
 So, I’d like to make a suggestion.
 Ask stakeholders to think of a word or phrase to describe your organisation.
 Then ask people to define the word or phrase.

-So how can BI help managers to keep the business on course.
+How BI can help you to keep the business on course?

 Think of business intelligence as a GPS system.
 GPS gives you information about traffic, weather, road works, favourable alternative routes, plus recommendation as to your best route.
 BI seeks to provide you with the same information as GPS system.

 BI seeks to gather data across your business then collate and present the information in such a way departments and you are empowered to make the best decisions to reach your desired destination.